andrasq/node-qbuffer/Readme.md

 callback, if specified, will be called with the count of bytes (not characters) appended.

+### buf.end( [data] [,encoding] [,callback] )

+Append an optional last chunk to the buffered data, and close the buffer.
+Any subsequent attempt to write will throw an error or call back with error.

 ### buf.pipeFrom( stream )

 Write the data chunks emitted by the stream into the qbuffer with an on('data') event listener.
-This is a minor convenience; handling stream errors is still up the caller.
+This is a convenience method; handling stream errors is still up the caller.
+The qbuf stream is not ended on an 'end' event.

 ### buf.pipeTo( stream [,options] )